timhul/ClassicSim/README.md

 # Introduction

 This is an event-driven gameplay simulator for World of Warcraft Classic written in C++.
 It is called "ClassicSim", or CSIM for short.
-Its purpose is to provide feedback for a user regarding the value of equipment, talents, consumables, rotation choices, etc.
+Its purpose is to provide feedback to a user regarding the value of equipment, talents, consumables, rotation choices, etc.

-For information regarding new features / bug fixes in upcoming release, check [Next release].
+For information regarding new features / bug fixes in upcoming release, check [Next release](#next-release).

 # Licensing